tuyenshares/personal-website/content/authors/admin/_index.md

 ---
 A corporate lawyer turned student of applied neuroscience, I am passionate about research on cognitive and behavioural science.
 My field of interest includes particularly the relationships between these topics and mindfulness practices.

-I am also curious about data analytics and am currently teaching myself Python and R. You can find the repository of my projects [here](https://tuyenshares.github.io/).
+I am also curious about data analytics and am currently teaching myself Python and R. You can find the repository of my projects [here](https://tuyenshares.github.io/) and some learning reflections about them [here](https://tuyenshares.com/tag/data/).

 In my spare time, I enjoy being in nature, walking and running, as well as in museums and galleries where I get inspired.
 I am also conducting mindfulness workshops here.